MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Manage an extension

 After selecting an extension, you can configure settings for a specific extension.
-These settings will only apply to the extension that you select and will override any profile settings.
+These settings only apply to the extension that you select and will override any profile settings.

 ##### Manage extension policy